 Ask the other participants what they can commit to.
 You can always start with a short commitment and then vote to keep the group going longer after the first commitment time has passed.

-I suggest that the minimum time should be 60 days.
+I suggest that the minimum time should be 60 days, or four meetings.
 You need time to connect to one another, to form trust, respect and rapport.
-If you go for a short group, meet more often — like once a week or every other week.
+If you go for a short-term group, meet more often — like once a week or every other week.
 This gives you plenty of time to get to know one another, to mastermind together, setting goals, making plans and implementing them towards success.